DarkPurple141/Maps/README.md

 # Maps
 This is a sub-repository of some work I did on creating a map-generating framework.
+The code is pretty rough in parts; I was figuring it out as I went.
+I tried to clean it up toward the end with some success, although it's still far from optimised.

 For more read this:
 https://medium.com/@al_hinds/making-dem-maps-fa2187b70c8b#.744ldhpov